 There are two types of resolutions we can vote on - resolutions put forward by management, and resolutions put forward by shareholders.
-The following guidelines can be considered when making our voting decisions:
+The following guidelines can be considered when making our voting decisions, and apply across both types of resolutions:

-- The ESG score (proprietary or Sustainalytics) and performance of the company. - Sustainability voting recommendations from ISS. - Advancement on systemic issues (but particularly our priority ones). - Focus on long-term sustainable value creation. - Protect shareholder rights. - Independent, effective, and accountable board structures. - Remuneration structures aligned with long-term interests of stakeholders. - Disclosure of accurate, adequate, and timely information.
+- The ESG score (proprietary or Sustainalytics) and performance of the company. - Sustainability voting recommendations from ISS. - Advancement on systemic issues (but particularly our priority ones). - Adherence with Mint's guidelines across environmental, social and governance factors (see the ESG integration section of our Responsible Investment Policy). - Focus on long-term sustainable value creation. - Protect shareholder rights. - Independent, effective, and accountable board structures. - Remuneration structures aligned with long-term interests of stakeholders. - Disclosure of accurate, adequate, and timely information.